tendermint/tendermint/spec/abci++/abci++_basic_concepts.md

 The first time a new blockchain is started, Tendermint calls `InitChain`.
 From then on, methods `BeginBlock`, `DeliverTx` and `EndBlock` are executed upon the decision of each block, resulting in an updated Application state.
 One `DeliverTx` is called for each transaction in the block.
 The result is an updated application state.
-Cryptographic commitments to the results of `DeliverTx, EndBlock`, and `Commit` are included in the header of the next block.
+Cryptographic commitments to the results of `DeliverTx`, and an application-provided hash in `Commit` are included in the header of the next block.
 During the execution of an instance of consensus, which decides the block for a given height, and before method `BeginBlock` is called, methods `PrepareProposal` and `ProcessProposal`, may be called several times.
 See
 [Tendermint's expected behavior](abci++_tmint_expected_behavior.md) for details on the possible